Discover and dream your way through our selection of stunning

-Usually when you think of industrial machines and docks, your mind doesn't rush to luxury hospitality market.
+Usually, when you think of industrial machines and docks, your mind doesn't rush to the luxury hospitality market.
 Yet, that is exactly what the Krane is.
-What used to be an industrial coal crane in the Copenhagen harbour is now a luxury two-person retreat.
-Yes, you read that right: a one ...
+What used to be an industrial coal crane in the Copenhagen harbor is now a luxury two-person retreat.
+Yes, you read that right: a ...

 Your room is 112 meters high in the famous Euromast tower in Rotterdam.
 Decorated in elegant 60s style, the building is designed to bend a bit in strong winds, so you may even feel your room rocking slightly.
 The room reflects the era when the tower built, the 1960s, the ...